mythosmakes/Obscura/README.md

 > _Quit Game:_ Escape

 **How To Play**
 > You move around the world and collect mirror shards to escape the realm.
-There are environmental hazards that will corrupt you.
+There are environmental hazards that will slow or corrupt you.

+### Release Notes for Version 1.4

+**New Feature(s)**
+> _Puzzles:_ Added level blockouts.

+**Feature Changes**
+> _Level Select:_ More levels are available in the menu.

+**Known Bugs/Issues**
+- Brief burst of speed between slow areas
+- Player texture not displaying
+- All obstacles damage player in third level

+**All Completed Features**
+1. "Key" Pickups - Mirror Shards
+> Collecting the shards in each section will give you floating motes above your head.
+> When all have been collected, you can open the door at the end of the level.
+2. Store Purchases - Coins
+> Players can purchase and then spend coins within the shop to acquire Shards if they desire.
+This is accessible in-game and at the end of a level.

 ### Release Notes for Version 1.3